Rio Simpson

 Flora Ecosystems

-The reserve contains excellent examples of Valdivian temperate rainforest, albeit at its drier northern Aysén expression.
+The reserve contains excellent examples of Valdivian temperate rainforest, in its somewhat drier northern Aysén expression.
 Dominant trees include coigüe (Nothofagus dombeyi), lenga (Nothofagus pumilio), and ñire (Nothofagus antarctica).
 The forest floor is rich in ferns, mosses, and bamboo (quila).
 Riparian vegetation along the Simpson River includes native willows and other moisture-adapted species.
 Higher slopes transition to subalpine meadows with cushion plants.
 The reserve's forests were partially logged during the early settlement era; recovery is ongoing.
 Introduced plants, particularly Lupinus polyphyllus, are invasive along roadsides but native vegetation is largely intact in the interior.

 Geology